VismayVora/VoiceOS/README.md

-# Anthropic Computer Use (for Mac)
+# VoiceOS Computer Use (for Mac)

-[Anthropic Computer Use](https://github.com/anthropics/anthropic-quickstarts/blob/main/computer-use-demo/README.md) is a beta Anthropic feature which runs a Docker image with Ubuntu and controls it.
-This fork allows you to run it natively on macOS, providing direct system control through native macOS commands and utilities.
+[VoiceOS Computer Use](https://github.com/VismayVora/VoiceOS) is a powerful tool that runs a Docker image with Ubuntu and controls it, or runs natively on macOS to provide direct system control through native macOS commands and utilities.

-> [!CAUTION]
-> This comes with obvious risks.
-The Anthropic agent can control everything on your Mac.
-Please be careful.
-> Anthropic's new Claude 3.5 Sonnet model refuses to do unsafe things like purchase items or download illegal content.

 ## Features